LorenaMaria07/Tema-obligatorie/README.md

-# itschool-weather
-The JS project from my web development course @ IT School
+The JavaScript project from my web development course at IT School.

-## Demo
 The project is deployed here:https://vremeitschool-urseilorena.netlify.app